chrfrantz/NetLogo-Extension-DBSCAN/README.md

     set ctr (ctr + 1) ])
 ```

-The same example in NetLogo 6 (due to syntax changes in NetLogo):
+The same example in NetLogo 6 or higher (due to syntax changes in NetLogo 6):

 ```
 ; Colour and label the agents by cluster